Mandy Lucas Counselling and Outdoor Therapy

-- past issues that repeatedly return and affect how we feel
+- past issues that repeatedly return and affect how you feel

-You may feel sad, burdened, lacking in energy and out of your depth.
-This is the time to get some support for yourself so you can continue to do what you need to do.
-Counselling can help you to look at things differently and to identify what needs to change.
-It can enable you to make informed choices and regain the balance.
+You may feel sad, burdened, and lacking in energy.
+This is the time to get some support for yourself.
+Counselling will help you to figure out what needs to change.

 Training, qualifications & experience

 I have a BTEC Professional Diploma in Therapeutic Counselling gained in 2007 and a BA (Honours) Degree in Sociology and Psychology from the University of Leicester.

 In 2018 I completed a Certificate in Environmentally Based Therapy which involved 15 days training in therapeutic work outdoors plus 100 hours online study time.

 I have additional training in other models including Transactional Analysis and CBT.